-There is also a deposit guarantee fund, which is a state-provided guarantee of deposits in all types of credit institutions through which customers can obtain compensation of up to 1,050,000 Swedish kronor per credit institution, or the equivalent of €100,000 in the case of a foreign branch of a Swedish credit institution.
-Credit institutions belonging to the deposit guarantee scheme must pay an annual fee to the NDO, which shall amount to 0.1 per cent of the value of the guaranteed deposits.
+There is also a deposit guarantee fund, which is a state-provided guarantee of deposits in all types of credit institutions through which customers can obtain compensation of up to 1,050,000 Swedish kronor per credit institution, or the equivalent of $\in$ 100,000 in the case of a foreign branch of a Swedish credit institution.
+Credit institutions belonging to the deposit guarantee scheme must pay an annual risk-based fee to the NDO, which shall amount to a total of 0.1 per cent of the value of the guaranteed deposits.